PNG: JPEG-LS

+JPEG XL

+JPEG XL is another, much improved, lossless or lossy format, that is unfortunately supported much less, developed to replace lossless formats like PNG.
+JPEG XL is more than 50% smaller than JPEG, and that can happen while it's lossless, therefore making it even smaller than PNG.
+It also supports high dynamic range, wide colour gamuts, and large colour depths.
+JPEG XL is also very efficient at decoding, and provides smooth transitions from the formats it intends to replace, losslessly able to convert from JPEG.
+It also excels at compressing without compromising on fidelity.

 TIFF

-Tagged Image File Format (TIFF) is a format that incorporates an extremely wide range of options.
+Tag Image File Format (TIFF) is a format that incorporates an extremely wide range of options.
 While this makes TIFF useful as a generic format for interchange between professional image editing applications, it makes adding support for it to applications a much bigger task and so it has little support in applications not concerned with image manipulation (such as web browsers).
 The high level of extensibility also means that most applications provide only a subset of possible features, potentially creating user confusion and compatibility issues.

 The most common general-purpose, lossless compression algorithm used with TIFF is Lempel–Ziv–Welch (LZW).
 This compression technique, also used in GIF, was covered by patents until 2003.
 TIFF also supports the compression algorithm PNG uses (i.e. Compression Tag 000816 'Adobe-style') with medium usage and support by applications.
 TIFF also offers special-purpose lossless compression algorithms like CCITT Group IV, which can compress bilevel images (e.g., faxes or black-and-white text) better than PNG's compression algorithm.

 PNG supports non-premultiplied alpha only whereas TIFF also supports "associated" (premultiplied) alpha.

+WebP

+WebP is a format invented by Google that was intended to replace PNG, JPEG, and GIF.
+WebP files allow for both lossy and lossless compression, while PNG only allows for lossless compression.
+WebP also supports animation, something that only GIF files could previously accomplish.

+The main improvements of WebP over PNG, however, are the large reduction in file size and therefore faster loading times when embedded into websites.
+Google claims that lossless WebP images are 26% smaller than PNG files.

+WebP has received criticism for being incompatible with various image editing programs and social media websites, unlike PNG.
+WebP is also not supported across all web browsers, which may require web image hosters to create a fallback image to display to the user, negating the potential storage savings of WebP.

+AVIF

+AVIF is an image format developed by the Alliance for Open Media.
+AVIF was designed by the foundation to make up for the shortcomings of other image codecs, including PNG, GIF, and WebP.

+AVIF is generally smaller in size than both WebP and PNG.
+AVIF supports animation while PNG previously did not.

+However, like WebP, AVIF is supported across fewer applications than PNG.